juangallostra/AltitudeEstimation/README.md

 ### Test 4

 Lift the board to the maximum length of the cable connecting it to the computer and lower it to the ground again 3 times.
-After that repeat the lift-lower procedure twice but this time stopping at an altitude which is roughle the half of the cable.
+After that repeat the lift-lower procedure once but this time stopping at an altitude which is roughle the half of the cable before reaching the same altitude as before.

 ![results_4](https://github.com/juangallostra/altitude-estimation-two-step/blob/master/results/log_4.png)